 Resource/Concern Issue(s) Analyzed?
 (Y/N) Rationale for Dismissal from Detailed Analysis or Issue(s) Requiring Detailed Analysis Air Quality and Climate Change Ν The proposed gather area is not within an area of non-attainment, or areas where total suspended particulate matter exceed Nevada air quality standards.
 Areas of disturbance would be small and temporary.
 Air quality and Climate impacts caused by air pollutant emissions from vehicle-based gather activities are expected to be de minimis due the short duration and small scale of such activities.
 Areas of Critical Environmental Concern (ACEC) Ν Resource is not present.
-Cultural Resources N In accordance with the SOPs for Gather and Handling Activities in (SIR at6X), gather facilities would be placed in previously disturbed areas.
+Cultural Resources Ν In accordance with the SOPs for Gather and Handling Activities in (SIR at Chapter 6.0), gather facilities would be placed in previously disturbed areas.
 Should new, previously undisturbed gather sites or holding facility locations be required, appropriate Class III cultural resource inventories would be conducted to avoid placing gather facilities in areas with cultural resources and to ensure that measures are taken to avoid any cultural resource impacts.
 Forest Health Ν Project has a negligible impact directly, indirectly and cumulatively to forest health.
 Detailed analysis not required.
 Migratory Birds Y Effects to resource are analyzed in this EA, Section 3.5.
 Livestock Y Effects to resource are analyzed in this EA, Section 3.6.
-Native American Religious and other Concerns Ν No potential traditional religious or cultural sites of importance have been identified in the project.